 Women in Aviation

-This club is open for all aviation enthusiast – women and men.
+This club is open for all aviation enthusiasts – women and men.
 Women in Aviation International (WAI) Chapters provide local networking at regularly scheduled meetings, programs that include local speakers and tours of aviation facilities and landmarks, community outreach efforts to encourage young people to pursue aviation careers, and regional scholarship opportunities.

 Alpha Eta Rho